jpvargasdev/profile/public/content/impossible.md

 - [ ] Scuba dive in the Great Barrier Reef
 - [ ] Go trail running in another country
 - [x] Bike 100km in a day
-- [ ] Do a triathlon or ultra-distance event
-- [ ] Camp alone in the wild
 - [ ] Learn to freedive

 ---